Getting Started with Natural PDF

 pip install natural-pdf

-# Deskewing
+# Bundles

-pip install natural-pdf[search]
+pip install "natural-pdf[all]" # Everything

 npdf list